s-xiang/git-meta/README.md

 but they all fell short.
 In fact, this situation does not require a race: if a user simply aborts the overall push after some sub-repo branches have been updated but before the meta-repo has been, a similar state will be achieved.

+#### Force Pushing

+Force-pushing in sub-modules can easily cause meta-repo commits to become invalid by making it impossible to fetch the sub-repo commits they reference (and eventually allowing them to be garbage collected).
+While we expect "important" branches to be protected against force-pushing, it's a very common and useful practice in general.

+#### Fork Frenzy

+Our original strategy made sub-repo ref names significant and required.
+Therefore, the strategy implied that sub-repo names would be partitioned (so all users wouldn't have to see each others' branch names).
+If forks are used as a name-partitioning strategy, this requirement would mean that forking the mono-repo meant forking the meta-repo and every sub-repo.
+That alone might be difficult and expensive, but an extra complication would have been the need to go back and add to existing forks new repositories as they were created.

+#### Remote Frenzy

+Name-partitions -- whether git-namespaces or forks -- are handled locally through remotes.
+Bob, for example, might have an origin for the "main" meta-repo and one for Jill's fork.
+If sub-repos are name-partitioned, then locally-opened sub-repos must also have multiple remotes, e.g., one for the "main" meta-repo and one for Jill's fork.

+We discussed several possible solutions for handling remotes.
+The most workable solution would have been to build logic into our tooling to keep the remotes in the meta-repo and all sub-repos synchronized:

+- Whenever a remote is added, it is added to the meta-repo and all open sub-repos.
+- Whenever a remote is removed it is removed from all repos.
+- Whenever a sub-repo is opened, all remotes must be added to it and fetched.
+- Whenever a fetch occurs, it is executed for all remotes in all open sub-repos.

+Thus, when switching to a branch or commit in the meta-repo, one could be guaranteed that the commits and refs for all remotes were present.
+Unfortunately, besides being complex, this solution has two serious drawbacks:

+- Users may reasonably desire to manipulate remotes using straight Git, bypassing our tools, and easily invalidating our invariants.
+- Developers will naturally add remotes for the forks of other developers that they collaborate with.
+The requirement to fetch every remote in every sub-repo (even if done in parallel) could cause performance problems.

+#### Enter syntetic-meta-refs

+A *synthetic-meta-ref*